Sacvalley Medshare Appoints New Chief Technology And Quality Officer

 In her new role at SacValley MedShare, Tiffany will oversee all aspects of technology strategy, system performance, and data quality assurance.
 Her leadership will play a central role in advancing SacValley MedShare's mission to empower providers and improve health outcomes through meaningful, secure, and efficient health data exchange.

-“Tiffany's insights and dedication to interoperability are exactly what's needed to help our region continue making strides in data-driven healthcare,” added Elizabeth Steffen, Chairman of the Board.“We're thrilled to welcome her aboard.”
+“Tiffany's insights and dedication to interoperability are exactly what's needed to help our region continue making strides in data-driven healthcare,” added Elizabeth Steffen, SacValley MedShare Board Chair,“We're thrilled to welcome her aboard.”

 About SacValley MedShare